jnozzi/cocoadev.com/markdown/BindingsBehindTheScenes.md

 *Clarification:     CLS_NEED_BIND is about binding as in the runtime phase of linking.
 It indicates that the class hasn't been fully loaded yet, i.e.     +load and     +initialize haven't been called.*

 ----
 I am trying to understand the mechanics of this as well.
-I think that this is the best strategy to support General/WeakPointers as well.
+I think that this is the best strategy to support WeakPointers as well.
 Perhaps, some folks here might have some insight that would help me there and vica-versa.
 ----
 Could you be more exact?
-How do you need to support General/WeakPointers? and how is it that you think bindings may help implement it?
+How do you need to support WeakPointers? and how is it that you think bindings may help implement it?

-Update: Okay, I read the General/WeakPointers link.
+Update: Okay, I read the WeakPointers link.
 Yes, the same technique could be used.
-I.e. with General/MethodSwizzling the function pointer is swapped for the class and with the binding-stuff it is the isa pointer of the object which is swapped.
+I.e. with MethodSwizzling the function pointer is swapped for the class and with the binding-stuff it is the isa pointer of the object which is swapped.
 However, the swapping of isa pointer can sort of only be done by one system.

-E.g. if you bind to an object, the isa is swapped, if you use it as a General/WeakPointer then the isa is again swapped, if you then unbind, the isa is swapped back, but the wrong one, and then when you no longer use it as General/WeakPointer, it will again be swapped back, but again to the wrong pointer...
+E.g. if you bind to an object, the isa is swapped, if you use it as a WeakPointer then the isa is again swapped, if you then unbind, the isa is swapped back, but the wrong one, and then when you no longer use it as WeakPointer, it will again be swapped back, but again to the wrong pointer...
 ----
 Ahhh...
 Good point!
 One would have to be most careful around previously swizzled; which begs the question (among many) "how can you tell".
-Nonetheless, I have yet to get an implementation of "General/CreateASubclass" that works.
+Nonetheless, I have yet to get an implementation of "CreateASubclass" that works.
 AND, weak pointers still have their uses.
 ----
 What is the goal?
 To have a weak pointer which automatically gets set to nil when the object it points to is deallocated? e.g. by having the weak pointer actually point to a proxy which will forward the methods as long as the original object lives.